chiaS/solo/README.md

-#solo
+This is a full-stack project that allows users to read or share stories.
-This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).
-This project was worked on with a pair.
+The website integrates Text-to-Speech technology therefore all the stories on the website can be played as a audio book.